golioth/docs/docs/partials-common/setup-zephyr-unix.md

-We recommend creating a `python3` virtual environment to avoid running into tooling incompatibilities.
+import CodeBlock from '@theme/CodeBlock';
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+We recommend creating a `python3` virtual environment to avoid running into tooling incompatibilities.

 <Tabs
 groupId="west-installation"